Minty Peterson: Storylines

 Minty attends a pottery class in March 2009 and meets Phil's old girlfriend, Manda Best (Josie Lawrence), whom he has not seen for 20 years.
 It is revealed that Minty had a crush on Manda in their youth, and when Manda discovers this, they begin dating.
 However, Minty becomes suspicious that Manda is embarking on an affair with Phil.
 Despite his relief that she is not, he discovers that Phil is actually having an affair with Garry's girlfriend Dawn Swann (Kara Tointon).
 Minty tells her, either she tells Garry or he will.
 Eventually Phil ends the affair, but Dawn remains in love with him.
 Garry eventually suspects something, and Minty finally tells Garry the truth.
 Garry decides to leave Walford on his boat, and Dawn chases him, declaring her love.
 Minty says a tearful goodbye as Dawn, her daughter Summer and Garry sail away.
 Manda then moves in with Minty when she is kicked out of her flat.

-Minty bumps into Sam (now played by the original actress Danniella Westbrook again) in The Queen Victoria, where she is in hiding after returning from Brazil where she has been on the run for four years, to avoid prosecution for her role in Den's murder that occurred on the same night Andy had died.
+Minty bumps into Sam (now Danniella Westbrook) in The Queen Victoria, where she is in hiding after returning from Brazil where she has been on the run for four years, to avoid prosecution for her role in Den's murder that occurred on the same night Andy had died.
 Sam soon promises Minty that they will catch up and gives him her number, but he later throws it away.
 When Manda's son Adam (David Proud) comes to stay, he finds the number in the bin and asks Minty about Sam.
 He is forced to claim that they are just friends.
 Sam is eventually caught by the police and put in prison.
 Manda suspects Minty is having an affair and tells Adam, who searches for evidence and finds a letter that Sam has sent him from prison.
 Manda confronts Minty, and he admits that he has feelings for Sam, but says he wants a future with Manda.
-Hurt at this news, Manda claims that when she came to Walford hoping to reunite with Phil and has feelings for him.
+Hurt at this news, Manda claims that when she came to Walford, she had been hoping to reunite with Phil and has feelings for him.
 They end their relationship, and Manda leaves Walford.